STEP INTO OUR WORLD

 The Natural History Museum of Zimbabwe welcomes you to our website.

-The Natural Museum of Zimbabwe located in the Centenary Park was built in 1962, and in 1982 all the natural science collections were moved here and it was renamed the Natural History Museum of Zimbabwe.
+The Natural Museum of Zimbabwe located in the Centenary Park in Bulawayo, was built in 1962, and in 1982 all the natural science collections were moved here and it was renamed the Natural History Museum of Zimbabwe.

 With its stunning displays and valuable research collections is the best museum in Southern Africa and rank fourth in size among the museums of Africa.